alf-p-steinbach/Windows-GUI-stuff-in-C-tutorial-/docs/part-04.md

 <p align="center">❁ &nbsp; ❁ &nbsp; ❁</p>

 The execution character set cannot be communicated to the C++ compiler via the source code.
-But one can ensure that compilation fails if it isn’t UTF-8.
+But one can ensure that compilation or running the program fails if it isn’t UTF-8.
 A checker function can go like this:

 *(in) [part-04/code/tic-tac-toe/v6/cpp/util.hpp](part-04/code/tic-tac-toe/v6/cpp/util.hpp)*
 ~~~cpp